CalyCherkaoui/lifestyle_capstone/README.md

-# Building Fotosynthesis Magazine with Rails
+# Building Phootosynthèse Magazine with Ruby on Rails

 ## About the project:

-In this project, I built a comunity Blog magazine specialized in Plants, ecological farming, and home gardening.
+In this project, I built a comunity Blog magazine specialized in Plants, Ecological farming, and Home gardening.
 This is the Capstone project for the end Ruby On Rails Module in [Microverse](https://www.microverse.org/) currriculum

 This project project was built following the specifications , and user cases given by Microverse